 Mary Emily’s daughter, my great, great-grandmother, was named Henrietta Knox Kelsey Bannon (1838-1915).
 She was born and raised a Protestant on an estate called the Plantation located at Lisburn a few miles outside Belfast, County Antrim, Northern Ireland.
 Her first husband, my great great grandfather, Richard Bannon, was born and raised Roman Catholic.
 He grew up in Downpatrick, County Down, Northern Ireland.
 They were married twice – the first time in a Protestant ceremony in Belfast and then in a Roman Catholic ceremony at Louisville, Kentucky, which the Bishop of Covington officiated.
 As my grandmother told me, Richard would joke that even though Henrietta did not have a dowry worth more than £400, he married into the upper class when he married her.
 She was said to be Lace-curtained Irish.

 The same thing could probably be said about the marriage of Henrietta’s parents.
 When William Kelsey married Mary Emily Knox, he was marrying into what was known as the Protestant Ascendancy – a term that refers to “the political, economic, and social domination of Ireland between the 17th century and the early 20th century by a minority of landowners, Protestant clergy, and members of the professions, all members of the Established Church (Church of Ireland or the Church of England).“

-The Knox family came to Ireland by way of Scotland, and they were part of a group of Scots, who had rebelled against the Commonwealth of England, led by Oliver Cromwell.
+The Knox family came to Ireland by way of Scotland, and one story was that they were part of a group of Scots, who had rebelled against the Commonwealth of England, led by Oliver Cromwell.
 In defeat, they were forced by Cromwell to transplant to Northern Ireland to provide a Protestant buffer between England and the Catholic majority of Ireland.